Engaging University Students in Local School Gardens: A Toolkit for School Districts, School Garden Support Organizations and Universities

 “After my internship I taught outdoor education at a camp for fifth grade classes.
 I ended up as the Life Lab garden coordinator at Live Oak Elementary School… I loved it so much I went into teaching and am now a Waldorf Teacher at a Charter school teaching third grade where the curriculum is focused on farming.
 I use my Life Lab training and experience almost every day of my life.”

-For anyone, a job experience can shape who you are and who you become.
+For anyone, a job experience can shape who you are and who you become, whether you’re working at a charter school or as part of a non-profit organization.
 Some of the people that end up working with us, regardless of the brevity of an internship, find themselves changed by the time spent.

 Here is one example of this positive impact,